jcorporation/myMPD/docs/010-installation/distributions.md

 - [Snakeoil OS](https://www.snakeoil-os.net/)
 - [Termux](https://termux.com/)

+!!! info
+    If you want to package myMPD for any other distribution don't hesitate to [contact me](https://github.com/jcorporation).

 ## myMPDos

 [myMPDos](https://github.com/jcorporation/myMPDos) is my Raspberry Pi image (aarch64) based on Alpine Linux.
 It is running entirely in RAM and provides the latest MPD and myMPD packages and some goodies.

----

-If you want to package myMPD for any other distribution don't hesitate to [contact me](https://github.com/jcorporation).